pxpeterxu/water-meter/README.md

 ## How it works

-In short, this software powers a C.H.I.P., which
+In short, this software powers a SBC computer, which

 1. Counts the number of pulses it receives from a few water meters
 2. Saves the result locally, and
 3. Once an hour, uploads it to a Google Sheet.

-### C.H.I.P.
+### SBC computer

-This device is meant to be run on a C.H.I.P., a discontinued, Raspberry Pi-like computer that runs on a Micro-USB power supply.
+This device is meant to be run on either a C.H.I.P. computer, a discontinued, Raspberry Pi-like computer, or a Raspberry Pi itself.

-We chose the C.H.I.P. because:

-- It's cheap ($9)
-- It has a built-in Wi-Fi adapter (the Raspberry Pi 2 didn't have one), and
-- Has the GPIO pins/ports needed

-However, it's been discontinued, so the most recent Raspberry Pis would work just fine.
-You just need to substitute out `chip-io` for `raspi-io` and re-map the GPIO ports.
+The Raspberry Pi will be supported long-term as it has an established ecosystem.
+C.H.I.P. was used for the initial version of this, and code is kept for posterity.

 ### Wiring and water meters

-The C.H.I.P. connects to water meters through regular old wires.
-This should be compatible with any water meter, but in our case, we used the following:
+The SBC computer connects to water meters through regular wires.
+This should be compatible with any water meter that emits pulses, but in our case, we used the
+following:

 [DAE VM-100P 1” Positive Displacement Water Meter with Pulse Output, Measuring in Gallon + Couplings](https://daecontrol.com/product/dae-vm-100p-1-positive-displacement-water-meter-with-pulse-output-measuring-in-gallon-couplings/)